-Catherine Adamson lost her daughter Heidi Klompas in 1997 as a result of a series of medical errors following a car crash in Langley, BC.
+Catherine Adamson lost her 17-year-old daughter Heidi Klompas in 1997 as a result of a series of preventable medical errors following having been run over by a drunk driver.
 Catherine said, "Heidi and her friends, along with at least a hundred other teenagers from a variety of high schools, congregated in south Langley.
 And then, one of the friends from high school ended up driving his car at quite a speed through the crowd of teenagers.
-He struck about 17 or 18 teens, killed Ashley Reber instantly, and Heidi and a number of her friends were laying on the road with a variety of broken bones."
+He struck about 17 or 18 teens, killed Ashley Reber instantly, and Heidi and a number of her friends were lying on the road with a variety of broken bones."

 Adamson said that "a sense of justice is proof that someone did something wrong causing a death-and somebody either admitting and apologizing for it or a judge saying you are guilty of, you know, negligence causing death.
 And we had nothing of that sort.
-I had correspondence back and forward with the College of Physicians and Surgeons and they just denied there was any wrongdoing, even though the coroner's report and the Children's Commission report clearly showed that doctors had made errors, there was no admittance of guilt and there was certainly no apology."
+I had correspondence back and forth with the College of Physicians and Surgeons and they just denied there was any wrongdoing, even though the coroner's report and the Children's Commission report clearly showed that doctors had made errors, there was no admittance of guilt and there was certainly no apology."